-Name Age Position with Southern States and the Bank Stephen W. Whatley 71 Chairman of the Board of Southern States and the Bank and Chief Executive Officer of Southern States Mark A. Chambers 59 President and director of Southern States and the Bank and Chief Executive Officer of the Bank Lynn J. Joyce 59 Senior Executive Vice President and Chief Financial Officer Greg Smith 61 Senior Executive Vice President and Chief Risk Officer Jack Swift 61 Senior Executive Vice President and Chief Operating Officer
+Name Age Position with Southern States and the Bank Mark A. Chambers 60 I President and director of Southern States and the Bank and Chief Executive Officer of the Bank Lynn J. Joyce 60 \$ Senior Executive Vice President and Chief Financial Officer Greg B. Smith 62 8 Senior Executive Vice President and Chief Risk Officer

 The business experience of each of our executive officers is set forth below.
 There are no arrangements or understandings between any of the officers and any other person pursuant to which he or she was selected as an officer.
-The compensation for Mr. Whatley, Mr. Chambers and Ms. Joyce is set forth below under "Executive Compensation" and such persons are sometimes referred to as "named executive officers."
+The compensation for Mr. Chambers, Ms. Joyce and Mr. Smith is set forth below under "Executive Compensation" and such persons are sometimes referred to as "named executive officers."